-Used Nissan Stagea before 1994 for sale (0 Result)
+Used Nissan Stagea for sale

 The Nissan Stagea is one of the best performance secrets that is hide carefully in Japan.
 Initially, the Stagea was produced based on the R33-generation Skyline with a large range of drivetrain configurations and engine sizes, all wrapped in a family friendly estate body style.
 In this article, we will give our detail review for a Nissan Stagea for sale as each model.

 The Nissan Stagea was generated by Nissan from 1996 to 2007, as direct competition for the Subaru Legacy Touring wagon.
 In the beginning, it was exclusive to Nissan Prince Store Japanese dealerships.
 Moreover, the Stagea shares many mechanical parts with the Nissan Skyline and Nissan Laurel.
 Three different versions of the Stagea are the WC34 Series 1 (1996 to late 1998), the WC34 Series 2 (late 1998 to 2001) and the M35 Series (2001 to 2007).

 1996: In Japan, Nissan Stagea Series 1 was released.
 Solely in estate body style, with either 2wd or 4wd, engine options range from 2.0-litre four to 2.6 twin turbo.
 Four-speed automatic and five-speed manual transmissions offered.
 Autech performance version with Skyline R33 running gear introduced.

 1998: Series 2 version appeared with updated interior trim and exterior styling.
 At the same time, engine and drivetrain options was remained unchanged.

 2001: Stagea was redesigned entirely with new range of V6 engines and chassis based on the V35 platform.